A Howard Center student works on his computer.

 Investigate stories and make an impact

 The Howard Center for Investigative Journalism at the Cronkite School is a groundbreaking journalism program that advances deeply researched watchdog journalism.
-The Howard Center, supported by the Scripps Howard Fund, focuses on training the next generation of reporters through hands-on investigative journalism projects.
-Our students uncover, deeply research and publish stories of significant importance – many of which have won national and regional awards.
+The Howard Center, supported by the Scripps Howard Foundation, focuses on training the next generation of reporters through hands-on investigative journalism projects.
+Our students uncover, deeply research and publish stories of significant importance "– many of which have won national and regional awards.

 Top-performing graduate and undergraduate students produce national and regional investigations in partnership with professional news outlets across the country.
 View a selection of our investigations below.